The Church’s Responsibility to Visiting Ministries

 Let’s treat our guests right and they will continue to come back.
 Along with them others will follow.
 God will make sure of it.
 As you are faithful, God will bring your way more and more anointed and talented ministries.
 After a while, you will begin to get a reputation for having in quality ministries, which in turn will help your church to grow.

-You should also use fliers and any other means possible.
-Assign those in your church/ministry to commit to different areas that they will assure fliers will be placed.
-Each person will be in charge of making sure that fliers are placed in all of the establishments in their region.
-Be sure you or those you send out ask the owners or managers of the place if they will please keep the fliers up at least until the date of the event.
+You should also use flyers, posters, bulletins and every other means possible to promote the ministry you’re having in the church.
+Assign people to be in charge of placing flyers, etc. in all of the establishments in their region.
+Make sure you or those you send out ask the owners or managers if they will please keep the flyers up until the date of the event.
 Express your sincere gratitude to them for their help.

-Protect them from being over burdened.
-There will always be those who will seek to get the guest ministry off into a private conversation.
-After all, if you have done a proper job of promoting and pushing them, they will likely be viewed as somewhat of a star in the eyes of the people.
-There will inevitably be some instant groupies.
-They will attempt to corner them, just to talk, get some counsel, prayer, or ask them what they think about certain things.
+There will always be people who try to get the guest minister involved in a private conversation.
+If you’ve done a good job of promoting them, they will likely be viewed as somewhat of a star in the eyes of the people.
+There will inevitably be some groupies.
+They will attempt to get them to talk privately, get counsel, prayer, or ask them what they think about certain things.
 This is usually pretty innocent and is okay to a point.

 The problem comes when there are those who dominate their time.
 It is even worse when multiple people do the same.
 Suddenly they are swamped.
 No matter how willing the guest is this can be very draining.
 Remember, they have just spent considerable time ministering and have already given out most of what they have emotionally, mentally, and spiritually.
 If you are not able to take them off right after the service, at least look out for them and be ready to rescue them if need be.
 It is also good to train and teach your people accordingly.